greenblat/vlsistuff/python-verilog/vpi3/README.md

 9. in cadence or synopsys run scripts add add full path of "my_vpi3.so" - look in above directory for activation_cadence synopsys for example.;

+# Install for icarus / iverilog

+1. copy comp3_local_icarus to comp3_local_icarus_mine

+2. set variables to latest python version on Yout computer PYC and TAT are helpers to assemble the pointer to directories:

+3. example from my computer:

+   **set PYC = 3.10**    to where libpython3.10 (or latest version of python on Your computer) **set TAT = 9**       to     to where libpython3.10 (or latest version of python on Your computer) LIB is pointer to directory where libpython3.$PYC.so or  same.dyld is located.
+  INC is pointer to directory with matching **Python.h** file

+4. example from my computer:

+   **set LIB =** /opt/homebrew//Cellar/python@$PYC/$PYC.$TAT/Frameworks/Python.framework/Versions/$PYC/lib
+   **set INC =** /opt/homebrew//Cellar/python@$PYC/$PYC.$TAT/Frameworks/Python.framework/Versions/$PYC/include/python$PYC/